Cadasta/cadasta-docs/en/organizations.md

 To create a new organization:

-1. On the project index page select the “Organizations” button.
+1. On the project index page select **Organizations**.

   ![](/assets/organization.png)

-2. At this page you will be able to view public projects, as well as add your own by selecting the “Add” button.
+2. At this page you will be able to view public projects, as well as add your own by clicking **Add**.

   ![](/assets/add_new_org.png)

-3. After selecting “Add” within the Organization page, you will need to fill out relevant details about the organization.
+3. After selecting **Add** within the Organizations page, you will need to fill out relevant details about the organization.

 Congratulations!
 You’ve established an organization within the Cadasta platform!